 Our executive leadership team

-David Mackie, Commissioner
+David Mackie, Queensland Public Sector Commissioner

 Prior to being appointed as Public Sector Commissioner in mid 2023, David was the Director-General of the Department of Justice and Attorney-General.
+He has also held senior executive positions with the Department of Justice and Attorney-General, the then Anti-Discrimination Commission Queensland, and the then Commission for Children and Young People and Child Guardian.

-Jenny Lang, Deputy Commissioner
+Jenny Lang, Queensland Public Sector Deputy Commissioner

 Jenny was appointed as Deputy Commissioner in 2023, bringing her board public sector experience in policy development, legislation and service delivery to the PSC.